-John Harries is a drummer, electronic musician and producer, with specific interests in improvisation, systems/process-based approaches to electronic music performance, intersections of pop and experimental musics, noise, randomness, disorder, more noise...
-In 2013, he formed Rutger Hauser, currently his principle creative outlet - a many-headed noise-improv/no wave/alt rock group incorporating playback media (turntables, cassettes, tape), DIY electronics and cello alongside guitar, bass and drums.
+John Harries is a drummer, electronic musician and producer, with specific interests in collective improvisation, systems/process-based approaches to electronic music performance, intersections of pop and experimental musics, noise, randomness, disorder...
+In 2013, he formed Rutger Hauser, currently his principal creative outlet - a many-headed alt-rock/improv/no wave group incorporating playback media (turntables, cassettes, tape), DIY electronics and cello alongside guitar, bass and drums.
 The band have released on London independent labels Adaadat and The Lumen Lake, Faroese label Tutl; and have performed live at venues including Cafe Oto and the Purcell Room (Southbank Centre) and appeared internationally at events including the Faroese Winter Jazz (Vetrarjazz) Festival.

 Previously, as a member of experimental electronic pop duo Sleeps In Oysters, John contributed to an extensive commercial discography including bespoke, handcrafted and multimedia releases with legendary London independent Seed Records and other independent labels internationally.

-Alongside his own creative practice, he is founder and of The Lumen Lake, a musicians' co-operative, record label and regular live night at Lewisham Arthouse (and occasionally Rye Wax) celebrating experimental electronic and improvised music from South-East London.
-At the time of writing in 2018 the label had released nine records by upcoming local artists, and hosted many more live events.
+Alongside his own creative practice, he is the founder of The Lumen Lake, a musicians' co-operative, record label and regular live night at Lewisham Arthouse (and occasionally Rye Wax) celebrating experimental electronic and improvised music from South-East London.
+At the time of writing in 2019, the label had released eleven records by upcoming local artists and hosted many more live events.